Crashnotes/crashnotes.github.io/_posts/2015-07-12-PoliCTF-Writeup.md

 : command not found
 fish@sword:~$
 ```
 The browser's HTTP request being entered as commands is a fairly good indication that we need something more appropriate to access this system.
-[Netcat](https://en.wikipedia.org/wiki/Netcat) would handle connecting to port 80.
+[Netcat](https://en.wikipedia.org/wiki/Netcat) would handle connecting to port 80 nicely.
 ```
 nc interview.polictf.it 80
 ```